RandomOutput/BabylonSphere/README.md

 ### Steps
 1. Clone the repo.
-2. Run `yarn upgrade` to update local packages.
+2. Run `yarn install` to install depedencies.
 3. Run `yarn start` to run the application locally.

 ## Mixing a 3D Babylon Scene with React